Ziyi-Song-Stats/Ziyi-Song-Stats.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am currently visiting the University of Milano-Bicocca, Milano, working with [Prof. Federico Camerlenghi](https://sites.google.com/unimib.it/camerlenghi-federico/).

 I am a PhD candidate in the [Department of Statistics](https://www.stat.uci.edu/) at the University of California, Irvine.
-I am currently working with [Prof. Michele Guindani](https://www.micheleguindani.info/) and [Prof. Weining Shen](https://faculty.sites.uci.edu/weinings/).
+I work with [Prof. Michele Guindani](https://www.micheleguindani.info/) and [Prof. Weining Shen](https://faculty.sites.uci.edu/weinings/).

 My current research interests focus on Bayesian Nonparametric, random partition models, hierarchical mixture models, and Bayesian statistics.
 ` `